varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 ### Registering devices

+*Note that during development, you don't need to register any devices if you use the [cloud-deploy][cloud-deploy] functionality of Steroids – anyone with AppGyver Scanner and the correct URL can download and try out your app.*

 You need to specify beforehand which devices are allowed to install your Ad Hoc build.
 Go to [developer.apple.com][apple-dev] and open the [Devices listing][apple-devices-list].

 Click the plus button in the top-right corner to register a new device.
 Enter a name for the device (used in the iOS Dev Center only) and give its UDID.